buqeye/LearningFromData/LectureNotes/_build/html/_sources/content/Basics/lecture_04.md

 #### Consequences:

-* The mean of a large number of values becomes normally distributed _regardless_ of the probability distiburtion the values are drawn from.
+* The mean of a large number of values becomes normally distributed _regardless_ of the probability distribution the values are drawn from.

-* The binomial, Poisson, Student's t-, and ... distributions all kind of look like Gaussian distributions in the limit of a large number of degrees of freedom.
+* The binomial, Poisson, Student's t-, and ... distributions all approach Gaussian distributions in the limit of a large number of degrees of freedom.
+(This consequence is probably not immediately obvious!)

 #### Proof in a special case: